 UC Davis offers many areas of graduate level coursework, including but not limited to: Physiology, Food Science, Microbiology, Public Health, Immunology, Genetics, Neuroscience, and others.

-The following table provides a selection of courses according to the Area of Specialization.
+The following table provides a selection of courses according to several potential Areas of Specialization.
 This list should not be considered exhaustive; check the UC Davis General Catalog to see more options and course descriptions.